smart-freelancer-ai/smart.freelancer.ai/replit.md

 ## Overview

 This is a full-stack web application built with React frontend and Express backend, featuring an Arabic-language website called "المستقل الذكي" (Smart Freelancer).
-The application uses a modern tech stack with TypeScript, Tailwind CSS, shadcn/ui components, and Drizzle ORM for database operations.
+The application uses a modern tech stack with TypeScript, Tailwind CSS, shadcn/ui components, and Supabase for database operations with a dynamic blog content management system.

 ## User Preferences